mudin/vue2-leaflet-axesgrid/README.md

-# vue2-leaflet-vectorgrid
+# vue2-leaflet-axesgrid

-This is a [VectorGrid](https://github.com/Leaflet/Leaflet.VectorGrid) plugin extension for the [vue2-leaflet](https://github.com/KoRiGaN/Vue2Leaflet) package.
-Currently only the VectorGrid.protobuf layer is implemented.
+This is a [AxesGrid](https://github.com/Leaflet/Leaflet.AxesGrid) plugin extension for the [vue2-leaflet](https://github.com/KoRiGaN/Vue2Leaflet) package.
+Currently only the AxesGrid.protobuf layer is implemented.

 ## Install

-    npm install vue2-leaflet-vectorgrid
+    npm install vue2-leaflet-axesgrid

 ## Quickstart